marsian83/Sugar-Report/README.md

 In the game, you can customize several settings to adjust both visuals and gameplay:
 - **Visual settings** allow players to change the appearance of the enemy (e.g., Robot) and the items used in the game (e.g., coins or matchsticks).
-- **Gameplay configurations** let you customize the number of rows, the number of items per row, and set a custom limit on how many items can be removed per turn.

 The AI for this game is based on the "Winning Arithmetic Progression" or "Zero Nim Sum" concept used in similar Nim-style games.
 This ensures that the computer (Robot) can employ optimal strategies to challenge players.
 Additionally, the game will feature difficulty levels:
 - **Normal**